north-road/slyr/docs/user_guide/troubleshooting.md

  > - Instruction
 --->

+## Annotations ##
+Annotations are on our roadmap!
+The good news: if your annotation was created in ArcMap, SLYR can convert it.
+The not-so- good news: annotations created in ArcGIS Pro have changed and we are still working on creating this tool.

 ## Fonts ##
 The font is not coming into the conversion or you get an error message at the top that the font is not recognised.